Updated: Jul 7

 If you have been assaulted and suffered injuries, you may be entitled to compensation.
-You can make a claim for damages to cover the cost of medical expenses, lost income, and pain and suffering.
+You can make Make assault claim in Toronto for damages to cover the cost of medical expenses, lost income, and pain and suffering.
 However, the process of making a claim can be complicated, and it is important to have the right legal help.
 In this blog, we will discuss how you can get help to claim your small assault claim.
 What is a Small Assault Claim?
 A small assault claim is a claim for damages that arises from an assault that causes relatively minor injuries.
 In Ontario, a small claim is a claim for less than $35,000.
 These claims are

 usually heard in the Small Claims Court.
 Small Claims Court is designed to be a more informal and cost-effective way of resolving disputes than the regular court system.

 The first step after being assaulted is to seek medical attention.
 It is important to get a medical report documenting your injuries, as this will be important evidence in your claim.

 Step 2: Gather Evidence

 You will need to gather evidence to support your claim.
 This may include witness statements, photographs of the scene, and any other documentation that supports your claim.

 Step 3: Contact a Paralegal